 Type 2 diabetes is characterized by insulin resistance in insulin target tissues and an impaired insulin secretion from pancreatic β-cells (1).
-The gene mutations identified thus far account for specific types of diabetes as single genetic factors and constitute only a small proportion of all type 2 diabetic cases (2).
-Common type 2 diabetes is thought to be a polygenic disease, and its major genetic factors remain to be elucidated (3).
-It has recently been reported that single nucleotide polymorphisms (SNPs) in calpain-10, peroxisome proliferator-activated receptor γ (PPARγ), and adiponectin are associated with type 2 diabetes (4–6).
+Gene mutations, which are associated with this disease, have been identified in molecules such as insulin and insulin receptor (2).
+These mutations account for specific types of diabetes as single genetic factors and constitute only a small proportion of all type 2 diabetic cases.
+Common type 2 diabetes is thought to be a polygenic disease, and its major genetic factors remain to be elucidated.
+Most recently, it has been reported that single nucleotide polymorphisms (SNPs) in calpain-10 and peroxisome proliferator–activated receptor-γ (PPAR-γ) are associated with type 2 diabetes (3,4).

 RESEARCH DESIGN AND METHODS

 This study involved an initial screening of 24 unrelated type 2 diabetic outpatients from the Ehime University Hospital and the Ehime Prefectural Hospital.
-The subjects were selected based on the fact that they showed the typical characteristics of type 2 diabetes, such as age of onset between 40 and 60 years, treatment with diet alone or oral hypoglycemic agents, and the presence of first-degree relatives with type 2 diabetes.
-Diabetes was diagnosed based on the American Diabetes Association criteria as reported in 1998 (12).
-The entire FOXC2 gene was initially sequenced in these 24 diabetic patients.
-For the association study, the regions containing the SNPs identified were sequenced in 171 additional unrelated type 2 diabetic subjects and 200 nondiabetic subjects.
-The 200 nondiabetic control subjects did not have a history of diabetes or first-degree relatives with diabetes, and they had a normal glucose tolerance as evidenced by a 75-g oral glucose tolerance test.
-All patients and control subjects were informed of the purpose of the study and their consent was obtained.
+The subjects were chosen based on the fact that they showed the typical characteristics of type 2 diabetes, namely, age of onset between 40 and 60 years, treatment with diet alone or oral hypoglycemic agents, and the presence of first-degree relatives with type 2 diabetes.
+Diabetes was diagnosed based on the American Diabetes Association criteria, reported in 1998 (10).
+The entire resistin gene was initially sequenced in these 24 diabetic patients.
+For the association study, the regions containing the SNPs identified were sequenced in 75 additional unrelated type 2 diabetic subjects and 99 nondiabetic subjects.
+To confirm that SNPs, at least those with relatively high frequencies, were identified in the initial screening, the entire resistin gene was also sequenced in 25 patients randomly chosen from these 75 type 2 diabetic subjects.
+The 99 nondiabetic control subjects were chosen based on the fact that they had no history of diabetes, an absence of diabetic patients among their first-degree relatives, and normal glucose tolerance, as evidenced by a 75-g oral glucose tolerance test.
+All patients and control subjects were informed of the purpose of the study, and their consent was obtained.
 The study was approved by the ethics committee of the Ehime University Hospital and Ehime Prefectural Hospital.
-The clinical characteristics of the 195 type 2 diabetic subjects and the 200 control subjects are summarized in Table 1.
+The clinical characteristics of the 99 type 2 diabetic subjects and the 99 control subjects are summarized in Table 2.
 The age of the control subjects was comparable to the age of onset of the type 2 diabetic subjects.

 These PCR products were sequenced using forward and/or reverse primers, after purification using a Multiscreen PCR filter (Millipore, Bedford, MA).
-The sequencing reaction was carried out using Taq Dye Deoxy and ABI Prism terminator cycle sequencing kits (PE Applied Biosystems, Foster City, CA).
-The products were then purified using an Autoseq G-50 column (Amersham Pharmacia Biotech, Piscataway, NJ).
-These products were then electrophoresed on an ABI Gene analyzer 3100 system (PE Applied Biosystems).
-Both strands of the entire FOXC2 gene were sequenced for the initial screening of the 24 type 2 diabetic subjects to detect any unknown SNPs.
-Sequences of plus strands where the identified SNPs were located were then checked for the association study, since these strands permit a more precise identification of these SNPs.
+The sequencing reaction was carried out using Taq Dye Deoxy and ABI Prism terminator cycle sequencing kits (Applied Biosystems, Perkin-Elmer, Foster City, CA).
+The products were then purified using either an Autoseq G-50 column (Amersham Pharmacia Biotech, Piscataway, NJ) or a Multiscreen HV plate (Millipore) loaded with Sephadex G-50 Superfine.
+These products were then electrophoresed on an ABI gene analyzer 3100 system (PE Applied Biosystems).
+Both strands of the entire resistin gene were sequenced for the initial screening of the 24 type 2 diabetic subjects to detect any unknown SNPs.
+A nested primer 5′-ATCATCATCATCTCCAGGT-3′ was used as a reverse primer for exon 4 when GAT repeats affected the sequencing.
+Sequences of a plus strand of intron 1 and a minus strand of intron 2, where the identified SNPs were located, were then checked for the association study because these strands allow the polymorphisms to be identified more precisely.
 The other strand was also sequenced, when required.

-The χ2 test was used for statistical analysis unless otherwise indicated.
-Haplotype frequencies between two and three SNPs were estimated based on the EH program (15), and the Arlequin program (16), respectively.
-The relative linkage disequilibrium value (D’) for two polymorphisms was defined as the ratio of the linkage disequilibrium parameter (D) to the possible maximum linkage disequilibrium parameter (17).
-To examine deviations from linkage equilibrium between the two polymorphisms, a χ2 test was performed as described by Imanishi et al. (18).
-The linkage disequilibrium among three SNPs was analyzed using the likelihood ratio test in EH program (15).
+A χ2 test was used for statistical analysis unless otherwise indicated.
+Haplotype frequencies between two or three SNPs were estimated based on the EH program (13).
+The relative linkage disequilibrium value for two SNPs was defined as the ratio of the linkage disequilibrium parameter to the possible maximum linkage disequilibrium parameter (14).
+To examine deviations from linkage equilibrium between the two SNPs, a χ2 test was performed as described by Imanishi et al. (15).
+In the case of haplotypes consisting of three SNPs, linkage disequilibrium was defined as the difference between the estimated haplotype frequency and the product of each allele frequency.
+For the test of linkage disequilibrium between three SNPs, a likelihood ratio test in the EH program (13) was performed.